ericleasemorgan/carrel2diagram/README.md

 4. run [`./bin/build.sh`](./bin/build.sh) with the name of the study carrel
 5. use your Web browser to open the newly created file in the `./html` directory

-Below are two examples of the visualized output, one from the *Iliad &amp; the Odyssey*, and the other from an scholarly journal called *Ariadne*:
+Below are two examples of the visualized output, one from the *Iliad &amp; the Odyssey*, and the other from a scholarly journal called *Ariadne*:

 ![Iliad &amp; Odyssey](./etc/homer.png)